signalogic/SigSRF_SDK/README.md

     wget -r -l7 --cut-dirs 6 -nH -N -A "*SDK_ASR_Ubuntu*.rar" -erobots=off https://github.com/signalogic/SigSRF_SDK/tree/master/rar_packages/
     wget -r -l7 --cut-dirs 6 -nH -N -A "*SDK_ASR_CentOS*.rar" -erobots=off https://github.com/signalogic/SigSRF_SDK/tree/master/rar_packages/

 The ASR version is separated into .partN.rar files because the overall .rar file size is substantially larger (approx 240 MB vs 65 MB), and Github has a 100MB per file limit.
+See ASR Install Notes below for details about the ASR version SDK.

 <i><b>Important Note:</b> all .rar files and the install script should be downloaded to the same folder.</i>

 Note that the install script checks for the presence of the unrar package, and if not found attempts to install it; if this happens there may be some additional prompts depending on the Linux version.

+<a name="ASRInstallNotes"></a>
+### ASR Install Notes

+To install the ASR version of the SDK, first follow the instructions in Install Notes, above, and then in Running the Install Script, below.
+The install procedure is the same as the standard SDK version, except you should choose item "2) Install SigSRF Software with ASR Option" instead of item 1).
+Here are some additional notes:

+    -downloading the ASR .rar files takes longer as the .rar size is substantially larger

+    -performance of your system is crucial -- unless you are running at least a Xeon E5-25xx core you won't see real-time performance

+    -the mediaMin page has command line examples of performing ASR on RTP encoded pcaps

+SigSRF uses a Kaldi ASR implementation.
+In the SDK the Kaldi "mini-librispeech" model is used, which expects English speakers and has a vocabulary size around 200k words.
+More information is at <a href="https://medium.com/@qianhwan/understanding-kaldi-recipes-with-mini-librispeech-example-part-1-hmm-models-472a7f4a0488" Understanding kaldi recipes with mini-librispeech example</a>

 ### Sudo Privilege